St Anselm's College: Specialist School status

 After two unsuccessful applications, the school finally achieved joint Technology College status together with Upton Hall School, another local Catholic grammar school, as part of the UK specialist schools initiative.
 The school had, at the time, been unable to apply for specialist Language College status because, Wirral Grammar School for Girls, another school in the Wirral LEA had already applied for this as a first specialism.

 Upon achieving the status the school further developed its programme for A-level and GCSE in ICT, installed a wireless computer network in many areas of the school, increased the number of computer workstations available to students for academic work, and also made an email service and extranet available to all students and staff.

 In 2006 the joint Technology College designation expired, and the school announced its intention to make an application, independently from Upton Hall School to renew its status.
 The school also announced, because of the success of the programme, its intention to apply for a second specialism in Languages.
 Both applications were successful.

 In 2009 the college was invited to take up a third designation as a Leadership Partner School.

-Academy
+Academy status

 The school converted to academy status on 1 June 2011.